Marcel Petiot: Trial and sentence

 Petiot was imprisoned in La Santé Prison.
 He claimed that he was innocent and that he had killed only enemies of France.
 He said that he had discovered the pile of bodies in 21 Rue le Sueur in February 1944, but had assumed that they were collaborators killed by members of his Resistance "network".

 However, the police found that Petiot had no friends in any of the major Resistance groups.
 Some of the Resistance groups he spoke of had never existed, and there was no proof of any of his claimed exploits.
 Prosecutors eventually charged him with at least 27 murders for profit.
 Their estimate of his gains was as much as 200 million francs.

 Petiot was tried on 19 March 1946, accused of 135 criminal charges.
-Celebrity attorney René Floriot acted for the defense, against a team comprising state prosecutors and twelve civil lawyers hired by relatives of Petiot's victims.
-Petiot taunted the prosecuting lawyers, and claimed that various victims had been collaborators or double agents, or that vanished people were alive and well in South America using new names.
+Celebrity attorney René Floriot acted for the defence, against a team comprising state prosecutors and twelve civil lawyers hired by relatives of Petiot's victims.
+Petiot taunted the prosecuting lawyers and claimed that various victims had been collaborators or double agents, or that vanished people were alive and well in South America using new names.
 He admitted to killing 19 of the 27 victims found in his house, and claimed that they were Germans and collaborators – part of a total of 63 "enemies" killed.
 Floriot attempted to portray Petiot as a Resistance hero, but the judges and jurors were unimpressed.
 Petiot was convicted of 26 counts of murder, and sentenced to death.

 On 25 May 1946, Petiot was beheaded, after a stay of a few days due to a problem with the release mechanism of the guillotine, and buried at Ivry Cemetery.
+His son Gerhardt Petiot died on September 22, 2011 at the age of 83.

 In popular culture

 Petiot's murder of Jews and his fraudulent escape network were depicted by the 1990 French movie Docteur Petiot that chronicles his life between 1941 and 1944.
 Petiot was portrayed by actor Michel Serrault.

 The Butcher of Paris, written by Stephanie Phillips with art by Dean Kotz, is a 2019 five-issue comic book mini-series that dramatized the investigation, arrest, and eventual conviction of Petiot.

+Petiot is also an important character in Roberta Kagan's book series The Auschwitz Twins.